 Advice from the Finnish Radiation and Nuclear Safety Authority

-The results of all radon measurements at the workplace must be reported to the Finnish Radiation and Nuclear Safety Authority.
+The employer must report the radon measurements performed at the workplace to the Finnish Radiation and Nuclear Safety Authority.

 The Radiation and Nuclear Safety Authority takes over the monitoring of any buildings where the reference value is exceeded and has the power to order employers to lower radon levels or carry out further tests.

-More information about radon and measuring radon radiation levels is available on the Radiation and Nuclear Safety Authority’s website, including Finnish templates that employers can use to report their radon measurement results.
+More information about radon and measuring radon radiation levels is available on the Radiation and Nuclear Safety Authority’s website: